 Eyelid Surgery Before & After Photos

-Eye Lift Patient 4: This patient was tired of looking tired and sad!
-She had obstruction of her vision in both eyes from excess upper eyelid skin, but also had ptosis in her right eye causing the extra droop on that side.
+This patient was tired of looking tired and sad.
+She had excess upper eyelid skin obstructing vision in both eyes.
+Additionally, ptosis caused extra drooping in her right eye.
 Dr. Russell performed a combined bilateral upper blepharoplasty and ptosis repair.
 Now her eyes look vibrant and happy, and the visual obstruction is gone!

 How is Eyelid Surgery Performed?